Terminator: Dark Fate The Game coming to mobile from Skydance and Firefly Games

 “We always want to tie games to Hollywood intellectual property as a good way to reach gamers,” Zhang said.
 “With this title, we thought it would be a good combination to go with the strategy genre.”

-Steven Almond (Pearl’s Peril) worked on the story.
+Steven Altman (Pearl’s Peril) worked on the story.
 The game features original enemy Terminator units that are based on the film.
 Over time, the developers will add a lot more content.

 The game monetizes via in-app-purchases.
 Gamers can spend real money to purchase resources, energy, various speed-ups, equipment, upgrades, city buffs, decorative base skins, and all kinds of special packages catered to different stages.
 The purchases are mainly designed to save time.
 If they choose, patient gamers can also play the game without spending a single dollar as the game gives out plenty of rewards to very active and diligent gamers.
 Zhang said the team focused on designing a balanced game, and not “pay to win.”